My Shortlist

 ST. MICHAEL'S COLLEGE SCHOOL

 "Since 1852, St. Michael's College School has been educating and forming young men in goodness, discipline, and knowledge for lives of leadership and service.
 We are Canada's only Catholic, Basilian, faith-based independent school, educating young men from Grades 7 to 12 in a university-preparatory programme, and forming them with a foundation for life.
-Under the direction of the Basilian Fathers, our students discover the courage and develop the faith to be a modern man of St. Michael's: one who is free in mind, body, and soul to pursue truth, choose goodness, create beauty, and build a civilization of love and care in service to our community and to the world.
-Our students unleash their passion for meaning and curiosity by embracing Deep Learning.
-This inquiry-based learning pedagogy inspires students to explore freely the profound questions of our world and to develop the knowledge and skills for living a meaningful and productive life in the 21st century.
+Under the direction of the Basilian Fathers, our students discover the courage and develop the faith to be a modern man of St. Michael's: free in mind, body, and soul to pursue truth, choose goodness, create beauty, and build a civilization of love and service to our community and to the world.
+Our students unleash their passion for meaning and curiosity by pursuing future readiness and embracing an inquiry-based learning pedagogy that inspires students to explore freely the profound questions of our world and to develop the knowledge and skills for living a meaningful life in the 21st century.
 In graduating young men who change the world through lives of faith, character, and service, St. Michael's College School brings integrity, unity, and healing to a fractured and uncertain world."

 • Founded in 1852